AgileVentures/AgileVentures/HOW_TO_STREAM_A_JITSY.md

 Note:

-One huge advantage of Jitsy is that unlike a Google hangout, *any* participant can start a recording stream
+One huge advantage of Jitsy is that unlike a Google hangout, *any* participant can start a recording stream, and new recordings can be re-started after a previous one has finished.
+At the moment streaming from a Jitsy appears to be limited to an hour.

 ### Related